chattsayan/NodeJS/Season2/devTinder_project/Backend/steps.md

 - Install mongoose library => npm i mongoose
 - using mongoose to connect to DB
-- connect your application to the database "<connection-url>/devTinder"
+- connect your application to the database "<connection-url>/devTinder", if not DB named as devTinder, it will automatically create one
 - call connectDB function and connect to DB before starting application on 7777
 - create userSchema & user Model
 - inserting data into Database, by creating API